When I was 9, I met a 50-something enigma.

 Finally, there was a mouth to the words, hands to the guitar, and fingers to the piano.

 I remembered all those summers when I only knew her lyrics.
 I remember that summer at 18 when I knew her face and name.
 And now, at age 23, her discography is a treasure that I’m lucky to know so well, as well as her story.
-The person she became is who I get to aspire to be: more at peace, more free, and confidently in touch with one’s creativity.
+The person she became is who I get to aspire to be: someone who is freer, bolder, and confident in who they are — and who they can be.